Assembly of Experts: Fourth Assembly (2007–2016)

 The election for the fourth assembly took place on 15 December 2006 and the Assembly first convened on 19 February 2007.
 In July 2007, chairman Ayatollah Meshkini died, and Ayatollah Rafsanjani was elected to succeed him.
 On 8 March 2011, Ayatollah Mohammad-Reza Mahdavi Kani replaced Ayatollah Rafsanjani as chairman.
 On 4 June 2014, Mahdavi Kani fell into a coma after suffering a heart attack and died on 21 October 2014.
 He was succeeded by Mahmoud Hashemi Shahroudi as acting chairman.

 The term was intended to last for ten years, rather than the usual eight, due to the "election aggregation" plan of the government put in place to allow the government to run elections simultaneously for the Assembly of Experts and the Parliament, thereby economizing election administration costs.

-Fifth Assembly (2016–present)
+Fifth Assembly (2016–2024)

 The election of 88 members of the Fifth Assembly took place on 26 February 2016 alongside of the election for 290 members of the Iranian Majlis (parliament).
 Those elected will sit for a projected 8-year term.
 The new assembly was opened on 24 May 2016 and selected Ahmad Jannati as chairman of the Fifth Assembly.

+Sixth Assembly (2024–present)

+The election of 88 members of the Sixth Assembly took place on 1 March 2024 alongside of the election for 290 members of the Iranian Majlis (parliament).
+Conservatives dominated the assembly elections Those elected will sit for a projected 8-year term.
+The new assembly was opened on 21 May 2024 and selected Mohammad-Ali Movahedi Kermani as chairman of the Sixth Assembly.